Olga Hudlická: Early life

 Olga Hudlická was born on 11 July 1926 Přelouč, Czechoslovakia to Marie (née Babáčková) and Jaroslav Hudlický.
 Her mother worked as a clerk and her father was an engineer in Přelouč.
 Hudlická began her schooling in Olomouc and then completed her secondary education in Prague.
 During her schooling, the Nazis invaded and occupied her homeland.
 After completing her mandatory work brigades, she finished high school in 1945.
 When World War II ended, Hudlická began her medical studies at Charles University, earning her medical degree in 1950.
 That same year, she married a physician who worked at Prague's main hospital, Andrei Klein.

 Hudlická continued her education at the Institute of Physiology of the Czechoslovak Academy of Sciences (Fyziologický ústav (FGÚ)), inspired to study muscle blood flow by the work of Ernest Gutmann.
 Completing her PhD in 1954, she was invited to work in the Pharmacology Department at the Karolinska Institute of Stockholm in 1960.
 That same year, she became the honorary secretary of the Czechoslovak Physiological Society.
 In 1964, she was again invited to study abroad and took a position at Duke University Medical Center in Durham, North Carolina.
 After completing her Doctor of Science degree in 1968 at FGÚ, she returned to Duke to study in the laboratory of Gene Renkin.
 Despite the Cold War, the liberalization during the Prague Spring allowed her obtain permission for the additional studies and to attend the International Congress of Physiological Sciences, held that year in Washington, D. C.

 By the time that Hudlická returned to Czechoslovakia, just before Christmas, the period of liberalization was over and the Soviet Union had brought in tanks to suppress the Czechoslovak government.
 In spite of the return to authoritarianism, Hudlická was allowed to present a paper at Oxford's Physiological Society in the summer of 1969.
 While they were in England, she and her husband made plans to evacuate their family from Czechoslovakia.
 Soon after their return to the country, on the pretense of a holiday visit with friends, they flew their son to London and sent their daughter to Colmar in northern France.
 With the children securely out of the country, Hudlická and Klein packed a small suitcase and drove to visit friends in Hungary.
 From Hungary, the couple drove on to France to meet their daughter, via Austria and Italy.
 In Paris, they were reunited with their son and the family made their way to Zürich, Switzerland, where they met Hudlická's mother and put her on a plane to USA for a visit with Hudlická's older brother while the family decided where to settle.
-Their escape occurred just before the Czechoslovakian borders were closed on 15 September 1969.
+Their escape occurred just before the Czechoslovak borders were closed on 15 September 1969.